mcrimi/CEC2008/README.md

 For any problem with dimension = 2, you'll get a contour plot with the last generation swarm in blue and the best particle in red.
 For this to work the F_contour_soultion.txt files should be in the same folder as baseline.py,

 ## Algorithm

+Rationale: Given that we're dealing with continuous search spaces, it seemd like PSO would be the best algorithm to go for as it seemed to perfrom better than simmulated annealing.

 PSO is an evolutionary algorithm where each individual within the population, known as particle in PSO terminology, adjusts its flying trajectory in the multi-dimensional search space according to its own previous flying experience together with those of the neighbouring particles in the swarm.
+There are variations in terms the velocities and intitializations which define the variant but also different neighbour topologies to

 ## Hyper-parameters